 Any owner of a residential lot shown on the subdivision plat of Sunrise Beach may purchase a membership certificate (or share) in the corporation.
 The bylaws state that you are able to vote on matters as long as you own a minimum of one share.
 The purchased shares last for the life of the ownership of an Arden property, but are transferrable to another owner of an Arden property as long as the current owners submits a written request to the corporation for proper recording on the corporate records.
 What this means is, if you want to transfer your shares to your neighbor, or if you are selling your house and you want to transfer shares to a new owner, you may do so by writing to the corporation and submitting the request to be formally recognized.

-Purchasing shares is as simple as owning property within Arden, requesting shares from the ABI Board of Directors, and paying for said shares.
+Purchasing shares is as simple as owning property within Arden, requesting shares from the ABI Board of Governors, and paying for said shares.
 Only current Property Owners are eligible.
 Please note that the ABI bylaws enforce fairness by maintaining that no member(s) singly or jointly, owning one lot as described in Article III, Section 1 of the bylaws, will ever be permitted to collectively own more than five (5) percent of the total outstanding votes.
 This means that no one may ever hold a monopoly on voting.